mszegedy/analysis/README.md

 analysis
 ========

-I'm making an analysis app in Python!
+I'm making a computer algebra system!
+It's all in Python.